mckenzielee/Qi-Docs/docs/QiView_information.rst

 For details, see :ref:`Qi_View_API_topic`.

-Working with QiViews when using .NET
+Working with SdsViews when using .NET
 ------------------------------------

 **Using .Net**

-When working in .NET, use the Qi Client libraries’ IQiMetadataService.
+When working in .NET, use the Sds Client libraries’ ISdsMetadataService.

 Given the following: